 Step 3.
 Apply

-Dependent on the course that you are applying to, you may need to provide a portfolio, showreel or essay in support of your application.
-Check the course page for specific requirements.
-You should only provide documents once you have called the Clearing line to speak to us about your application.
+Dependent on the course that you are applying to, you may need to provide a portfolio in support of your application.
+Be sure to check the course page for specific requirements.
+You should only provide documents once you have spoken to us about your Clearing or Adjustment application.